Anthony Joshua vows to 'punch with bad intentions' ahead of July 25 clash with Kristian Prenga

 Live dog or not, for Joshua, the task lies in honing focus on Prenga with the Fury fight looming in the shadows.

 Ben Matthews is a journalist who specialises in combat sports.
 An avid MMA fan on both the global and regional level, he has 5 years worth of reporting experience for digital news outlets.
-His experience is backed up by a gold standard NCTJ qualification alongside a bachelors degree in Journalism & Publishing.
+His experience is backed by a NCTJ training alongside a bachelors degree in Journalism & Publishing.
 Engaging, knowledgeable and contextualised coverage is what he aims to provide in his writing.

 You May Also Like